 Considerations When Using PC Material in Injection Molding

-Thick sections might have penalties evident in the formation of voids, bubble, and sink.
+Thick sections might have penalties evident in voids, bubble, and sink formation.
 It can also lead to some polycarbonate parts having poor chemical resistance.
 An ABS/PC blend is a good alternative for opaque parts with these issues, and Acrylic (outlined below) is another option for parts with thick geometries.

 PVC or Poly Vinyl Chloride is one of the most popular plastics used worldwide.
 It is strong and brittle.
-Consequently, it is an important plastic in making insulation for electric wires and making pipes for plumbing.
+Consequently, it is a crucial plastic in making insulation for electric wires and making pipes for plumbing.